-There are currently three (3) main committees through which the Board of Directors discharges its functions; Board Audit Committee, Board Credit Committee and the Board Risk Committee.
+There are currently four (4) main committees through which the Board of Directors discharges its functions; Board Audit Committee, Board Credit Committee and the Board Nomination committee.

 In addition to the Board Committees, there are four (4) Management Committees to ensure effective and good corporate governance at the Management level.